libbitcoin/libbitcoin-explorer/README.md

 #### Notes

-You can run the script from any directory on your system.
-This will build Bitcoin Explorer from a new subdirectory named BUILD and install it to `/usr/local/`.
+You can run the build script from any directory on your system.
+This will build Bitcoin Explorer in a new subdirectory named BUILD and install it to `/usr/local/`.
 If you are missing dependencies the build will terminate and you will be shown what is missing.
 Once the installation is complete you can safely delete the BUILD subdirectory.

 The build script should not normally be executed using sudo.
 Instead it will immediately prompt you for a super user password if required.
 This ensures that only the necessary installation steps are executed as a super user, as opposed to the entire build process.